-With the COVID-19 phenomenon in full swing, the world as we know it has turned on it’s axis, at least when it comes to our orientation towards work, money, and the fear that we are going to Hell in a hand-basket!
-So much of what we’ve focused on and has been effortlessly available to us is at least for a while, taken out of our reach.
+With the COVID-19 phenomenon in full swing the world as we know it has turned on it’s axis, at least when it comes to our orientation towards work, money, and the fear that we are going to Hell in a hand-basket!
+So much of what we’ve focused on, and has been effortlessly available to us, is at least for a while taken out of our reach.
 Some of us have free time on our hands that we are happy about.
-Some, not so much.
+Others, not so much.

 I got an idea!
 Let’s play a game!
 No, you don’t need cards, a board, a pencil or paper.
 You just need to sit comfortably or lay down all snuggled into your favorite blanket.
 Or you can be outside in the sunshine.
 All you need is to be somewhere where you are relaxed, quiet and undistracted.